Chapter 5:

 8:12 PM

 After arriving in downtown Trenton Arizona, Nicolaus found a safe and secluded location to land, parting with Katie.
-“Are you sure you just want me to leave you here?”
+“You sure here’s fine?”
 It was an alley near the center of the city.
-Other pedestrians either drunkingly ambled about or partied the evening away on the city block.
+Other pedestrians either drunkenly ambled about or partied the evening away on the city block.

 “I’ve got something to handle not far from here.
 We’ll talk later!”
 Katie sped off fixing her hair along the way!